 Mathys European Orthopaedics, as a global company with a focus on total joint arthroplasty of hip, knee, and shoulder, is going to create a platform for discussing these topics from the surgeons’ perspectives.

 At the International Mathys Convention 2020 in Hamburg in cooperation with Prof. Dr. Andreas Niemeier as Chairman, we will address „Current Challenges in Total Joint Arthroplasty“, in order to facilitate the international exchange on topics of key relevance.

-The program of the 2-day meeting in March 2020 will comprise plenary sessions as well as joint-specific breakout sessions for hip, knee, and shoulder, and it will address challenges in kinematics and biomechanics, new technologies, and infection issues, among others.
+The program of the 2-day meeting on 20-21 March 2020 will comprise plenary sessions as well as joint-specific breakout sessions for hip, knee, and shoulder, and it will address challenges in kinematics and biomechanics, new technologies, and infection issues, among others.